-Life "After" Shakespeare
+Life 'After' Shakespeare

 Can Shakespeare help us with the question of how to live?
-(Mousley, 2007:

-For Andy Mousley, in Re-Humanising Shakespeare (2007), Shakespeare's "greatness" undoubtedly lies in his "humanity".
-He tries to revive the idea of "Shaespeare as sage" or of the great writer's "wisdom" as that part of Arnoldian criticism that looks upon literature as a "coherent criticism of life".
-Mousley applauds a resurgence of "literary humanism" after anti-humanist theory that reaffirms literature as an "antidote to dehumanisation, alienation and instrumentalism" (8).
-Shakespeare's ethics and the "existential significance" of his writings for living an "authentically human" life should not, however, do away with anti-humanist theory's "scepticism" (12).
-Mousley tackles this seemingly impossible task by differentiating between what he calls "mainstream humanism" ("individualism,... sovereignty, unbridled freedom, autonomy and a magnified image of humanity"; 16, 17) - which was and continues to be the justified target of theoretical scepticism - and "other humanisms", especially existentialist forms that do not presuppose a "transcendent" human "nature" but see the essence of humanness as an exploration of its limits - or, as Jean Paul Sartre famously explained, in defending existentialism against what he called "les naturalistes", that is, existentialism, is a humanism, because it starts from a radicalised idea of freedom (namely, as responsibility and task) and from the lack of determination in anything human, captured in the phrase: "l'existence précède l'essence".
-Reading mainstream humanism back into the Renaissance results, according to Mousley, in seeing Shakespeare as "a bridge between Renaissance humanism and modern literary humanism", who "broadens and deepens the Renaissance humanist preoccupation with 'how to live'", and "who intensifies the existential significance of otherwise abstract ideas and precepts by converting them into vividly realised forms of life" (21).
-In short, Shakespeare was both, a sceptic and a sage, a kind of ironic humanist, and Mousley, as a result, puts his trust in Shakespeare to achieve a "better humanism" (23), one that constitutes an attempt "to answer the question of what remains of the human, when 'the human' like all else is liable to evaporate" (25).
-Shakespeare, it is hoped, may help us to "become human" (30), after all.
+For Andy Mousley, in Re-Humanising Shakespeare (2007), Shakespeare's 'greatness' undoubtedly lies in his 'humanity'.
+He tries to revive the idea of "Shakespeare as sage" or of the great writer's "wisdom" as that part of Arnoldian criticism that looks upon literature as a "coherent criticism of life".
+Mousley sees a resurgence of "literary humanism" after anti-humanist theory that reaffirms literature as an "antidote to dehumanisation, alienation and instrumentalism".
+Shakespeare's ethics and the "existential significance" of his writings for living an "authentically human" life should not, however, do away with antihumanist theory's "scepticism".30 Mousley tackles this seemingly impossible task by differentiating between what he calls "mainstream humanism" ("individualism, (...) sovereignty, unbridled freedom, autonomy and a magnified image of humanity")31 - which was and continues to be the justified target of theoretical scepticism - and 'other humanisms' that do not depart from a 'transcendent' human 'nature', but see the essence of humanness as an exploration of its limits - or, as Jean Paul Sartre famously explained, in defending existentialism against what he called 'les naturalistes', that it, existentialism, is a humanism, because it starts from a